grafana/k6/README.md

 **As of [k6 version 0.52.0](https://github.com/grafana/k6/releases/tag/v0.52.0), k6-browser is now bundled in k6 as a core module and usable without a separate binary or compilation step!**

 Special acknowledgment to the authors of [Playwright](https://playwright.dev/) and [Puppeteer](https://github.com/puppeteer/puppeteer) for their trailblazing work in this area.
-This project is heavily influenced and, in some regards, based on the code of those projects.

 ## Goals